iSumsoft» Computer Tweaks » 5 Quick Tips for Checking and Fixing Hard Drive Errors

 Open security and maintenance

-Step 2: Expand Maintenance and then go to Drive Status to check the current health of the drive.
+Step 2: Expand the Maintenance section and navigate to Drive Status to assess your drive's current condition.

 Security maintenance checking

-Use the Disk Checking Utility in File Explorer
+Utilize the Disk Checking Utility via File Explorer

 Open drive's Properties dialog

-Step 2: Click the Tools tab, and then click the Check button under the Error-checking section.
+Step 2: Click the Tools tab and then the Check button under Error-checking.

 Drive error checking

-Step 3: Start scanning, after the scan is complete, click to close the window.
+Step 3: After scanning, click to close the window.

 Drive error checking tool